NNPDF/nnpdf/README.md

 `buildmaster` depends on:

+Run:

 - NNPDF/nnpdf
 - yaml-cpp
 - gsl

+Build:

+- cmake > 3.0.2
+- sqlite3
+- libarchive
+- LHAPDF

-(Note that both yaml-cpp and gsl are also dependencies of NNPDF/nnpdf).
+(Note that yaml-cpp, gsl, cmake, sqlite3, libarchive and LHAPDF are also dependencies of NNPDF/nnpdf).

 In order to compile